xDomty/RoadToDesktop/README.md

 ## How to Use This Repository

-Each folder in this repository corresponds to a specific course in the roadmap.
-Inside everey reository folder , you'll find my solutions, code samples, Lessons Links, And Instructor's courses Price...
+Each folder in this repository corresponds to a specific course in the roadmap. every repository folder , you'll find inside my solutions, code samples, Lessons Links, Instructor's courses Price, And redirect to my certificate in repository *(if course is finished)*...
 This repository is continuously updated as I progress through the courses.

 ## About Me